ebashir123/elyas_portfolio/README Loan Default Risk Project.md

 3. **Open the R Script**: Open the R script file (`Loan Default Rate Portfolio Project Exploratory Data Analysis+.Rmd`) using R Studio.

+4. **Install the 'loan_data.rds' file in the repository.**

-4. **Install Required Packages**: If any required packages are not already installed, use the `install.packages()` function to install them.
+5. **Install Required Packages**: If any required packages are not already installed, use the `install.packages()` function to install them.
 Here are the required packages for this project:

 ```R
 library(tidyverse)